ludepo/TSE-Python-Project/README.md

 "Exploratory.py" file responds to the first part of the assignment.
 With this code, we explore the "Coffeebar_2016-2020.csv" dataset in order to determine what the shop is selling and to obtain probabilities for orders at each given time of the day.
-This code allows to obtain a dataset with cross probabilities between time of the day and order of different items
+This code allows to obtain a csv dataset, "dfprobs.csv"  with cross probabilities between time of the day and order of different items.

+The second Code file creates the different classes of objects that are needed in the simulation.
+It creates the different types of customers with given attributes, the food and drinks objects and the purchase object.

+Finaly, the simulation code regroups functions that allows to create a five year span of customers' purchases.

 Please run the Codes in the following order: Exploratory, Customer and Simulation.

 ## Authors